The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Tridiagonal matrices

 with initial condition $v_{0}= ^T$.
 This construction yields

 The constant $a_0$ must satisfy $a_0\geq 0$, however it is worth noting that certain values of $a_0$ (the most obvious case being $a_0^2 = a_1$) can lead to some of the $v_i$ vectors being ill-defined. \begin{proposition} Let $A$ be an $n\times n$ symmetric tridiagonal matrix and $a_0\geq 0$.
-Then $A=\sum_{i=0}^nv_iv_i^T$ with the $v_i$ as defined in Equation~\eqref{veqn}.
-Assuming that all the components for each $v_i$ are non-negative numbers, then $A$ is completely positive. \end{proposition}
+If the $v_i$ as defined in Equation~\eqref{veqn} are well-defined, then $A=\sum_{i=0}^nv_iv_i^T$.
+If the entries for each $v_i$ are non-negative numbers, then $A$ is completely positive. \end{proposition}

-We note that if $A$ is entrywise non-negative, which includes the case of $A$ being doubly stochastic, then if the entries of the $v_i$ are all real, then they are automatically non-negative.
+We note that if $A$ is entrywise non-negative, which includes the case of $A$ being doubly stochastic, and the entries of the $v_i$ are all real, then they are automatically non-negative.